-The road over the pass is called New Zealand highway 73 (also known as West Coast Road).
+Driving Arthur's Pass road is one of the most stunning drives in New Zealand.
+The road to the summit is called New Zealand highway 73 (also known as West Coast Road).
 Arthur’s Pass, climbing to more than 900 metres through Arthur's Pass National Park, is the highest and most spectacular pass across the Southern Alps.
 It is a piece of extreme engineering involving viaducts, bridges, rock shelters and waterfalls redirected into chutes.
-The pass is a popular base for exploring Arthur's Pass National Park.
-The road is majestic and beautiful but can be test of nerves for the driver.
-Particularly in winter, when snow and ice may cover the road and chains are recommended at times.
-Consider taking the train or coach to Arthur's Pass instead.

-This is an exquisite winding mountain drive with sharp and blind curves and hairpin switchbacks leading the traveler over the mountains.
-Do not travel this road in severe weather conditions.
+This is a remarkable road trip.
+Remember to bring your camera.
+Make sure you leave enough time to make plenty of stops along the way.
 An average annual rainfall of 4000 to 7000 millimetres per year is recorded and snowfalls during winter are frequent, with minimum temperatures ranging between -1 and -2 degree celsius.
 Over the years work has been done to improve blind corners and ease bends.
 However, the nature of the landscape and the weather can still make the Otira Gorge and Arthurs Pass road a challenging driving experience.
 The road is very steep, with sections up to 16 per cent in gradient.
 There are 11 bridges with a total length of 406.6 m.

 How long is Arthur's Pass?